 Project Manager: Ioannis Giovos, iSea Greece

-Investments 2019: CHF 6,500
+Expenditures 2019: CHF 6,500

 Catch analyses of sixgill sharks in the Mediterranean Sea

-Project Manager: Ignasi Nuez, Msc, Submon Portugal
+Project Manager: Ignasi Nuez, MSC, Submon, Spain

 In addition to the threat posed to blue sharks from fishing, these top predators also encounter a major problem with the accumulation of environmental toxins.
 High concentrations of arsenic and mercury far above European limits have already been measured in blue sharks.
 PCBs (polychlorinated biphenyls), PAHs (polycyclic aromatic hydrocarbons) and DDT (dichlorodiphenyltrichloroethane) can also accumulate in top predators, affecting their health and fertility.

-Investments 2019: -0- CHF
+Expenditures 2020: -0- CHF

-Investments to date: approx. CHF 13,200
+Investments to date:: ca. 13'200 CHF

-Indigenous fisheries in Angola
+Artisanal fisheries in Angola